-3.1 The program review reports in the drop box includes success data by department and course http://dropbox.solano.edu
+3.1 The program review reports in the Drop-box includes success data by department and course:

-3.2 Awards can be found in the drop box under the heading institutional reports. http://dropbox.solano.edu
+3.2 Awards can be found in the drop box under the heading institutional reports.

-4.5 Budget/Fiscal information will be provided in the drop box.
+4.5 Budget/Fiscal information will be provided in the drop box by TOP code.
+You can contact Pei-Lin Van't Hul if you additional questions.